Oregon Child Support

 How to apply for child support in Oregon

-Are you looking for information regarding how to apply for child support in Oregon?
+Are you looking for information regarding how to apply for the support in Oregon?
 Child support services in Oregon are available for parents and any caretakers or relatives who may have physical custody of a child.
 Some important steps must be taken in order to get the application process started.
 These steps include establishing paternity, locating the non-custodial parent and determining the amount of support that might be past due.
 Applications can be obtained at your local support office or online.
 A one-time processing fee of $1 is applied when an application is submitted.
 That fee is deducted from the first support payment that is collected.
 Download Forms.

 How to Calculate Child Support in Oregon?

 Oregon uses a specific formula to determine the amount of support that is owed.
 The formula takes into account the gross monthly income of each parent, the amount of spousal support owed to each parent by anyone, the amount of spousal support each parent owes to anyone and the union dues of each parent.
-That information is then weighed against the amount of time each parent spends with a child, the total that is spent on childcare costs, the amount of benefits paid to a child and child-related healthcare costs.
+That information is then weighed against the amount of time each parent spends with a child, the total that is spent on childcare costs, the number of benefits paid to a child and child-related healthcare costs.

 How to claim and pay child support?